hicksjduk/sudoku-haskell/README.md

 is [the one which was
 claimed in 2012 to be the hardest Sudoku ever devised](https://abcnews.go.com/blogs/headlines/2012/06/can-you-solve-the-hardest-ever-sudoku).

-Alternatively, the following options can be entered to solve other puzzles:
+Alternatively, the following options can be added to the command above to solve other puzzles:

 * `k` for the Killer Sudoku puzzle defined using the name `killerPuzzle`.
-Note that this might take a while (about four minutes on my computer), but it will solve the puzzle.
+Note that this might take a while (about four minutes on my computer), but it will complete.
 * `k2` for the Killer Sudoku puzzle defined using the name `killerPuzzle2`.
 This is a much easier puzzle and takes about a second to solve.
 * `e` for an empty Sudoku puzzle (one that is not seeded with any numbers).